google-deepmind/mujoco/doc/mjx.rst

   powerful as the one in MuJoCo.

   To see how this affects simulation, let us consider a physics scene with increasing numbers of humanoid bodies, varied from 1 to 10.
-We simulate this scene using CPU MuJoCo on an Apple M1 Pro and a 64-core AMD 3995WX and time it using :ref:`testspeed<saTestspeed>`, using ``2 x numcore`` threads.
+We simulate this scene using CPU MuJoCo on an Apple M3 Max and a 64-core AMD 3995WX and time it using :ref:`testspeed<saTestspeed>`, using ``2 x numcore`` threads.
 We time the MJX simulation on an Nvidia A100 GPU using a batch size of 8192 and an 8-chip `v5 TPU <https://cloud.google.com/blog/products/compute/announcing-cloud-tpu-v5e-and-a3-gpus-in-ga>`__